icfnext/harbor/harbor-ui/src/main/content/jcr_root/apps/harbor/components/content/tabs/v1/tabs/README.md

 Implemented such that the immediate children of the Tabs collection Resource are treated as individual Tab items.
-Each Tab item must be adaptable to `com.icfolson.aem.harbor.api.components.content.tabs.Tab`, any which are not are ignored.
+Each Tab item must be adaptable to `com.icfolson.aem.harbor.api.components.content.tabs.Tab`.
+Any child resources not adaptable to `Tab` are ignored.